FreeSpacenav/spacenavd/README.md

 Copyright (C) 2007-2022 John Tsiombikas <nuclear@member.fsf.org>

 This program is free software.
-Feel free to copy, modify and/or redistribute it under the terms of the GNU General Public Licens version 3, or at your option, any later version published by the Free Software Foundation.
+Feel free to copy, modify and/or redistribute it under the terms of the GNU General Public License version 3, or at your option, any later version published by the Free Software Foundation.
 See COPYING for details.